 This post contains affiliate links.

 A few years back, one of my very first crochet “investments” was to purchase a complete Denise Interchangeable Crochet Hook Set.

 I have never been a fan of plastic hooks.
 Before buying Denise hooks, I had many horrific experiences where a plastic hook snapped into pieces while I was crocheting and I was lucky to have both eyes afterwards.
 So I was a bit leery of this set before reading all the great reviews.
 With a retail price of $44.95, it was so much cheaper than the other interchangeable hook sets at the time that I decided to risk it.
-(It didn’t hurt that the set was made entirely in the USA in a zero landfill environment.)
+(It didn’t hurt that the set was made entirely in the USA.)